-- A student-athlete may participate in a coaching clinic if his or her coach is a presenter.
-All demonstrations must be cleared through the school - A student-athlete may not participate in a demonstration for a college coach or any representative of a college or university during the contest season. - G. Sponsorship.
+- 1. A student-athlete may participate in a coaching clinic if his or her coach is a presenter.
+All demonstrations must be cleared through the school. - 2.
+A student-athlete may not participate in a demonstration for a college coach or any representative of a college or university during the contest season. - G. Sponsorship.
 A student-athlete shall not accept any tennis-related equipment from a sponsor, business or company that might constitute a form of advertisement for the benefit of the sponsor. - H. Exceptional Athlete Rule.
 See Rule 15-I.1c of IHSAA By-Laws.
-An outstanding student-athlete may request a waiver, from the IHSAA, to participate as an individual at a tournament during the contest season provided the following criterion is met: - a completed waiver application form signed by the principal, coach, student-athlete and parent is forwarded to the IHSAA seven (7) days prior to the event and approved by the commissioner; - student-athlete may not miss a school contest or an Association sponsored-tournament for which he-she is eligible.
-(It is the philosophy of the Association that student-athletes owe loyalty to their schools and teams.) - student-athlete and parent agree to not accept, directly or indirectly, any awards, gifts, trips, merchandise, etc. which would violate IHSAA Rule 5 (Amateurism) or Rule 6 (Awards, Prizes, Gifts). - arrangements are made to complete academic lessons, assignments, tests, etc., are made in advance.
+An outstanding student-athlete may request a waiver, from the IHSAA, to participate as an individual at a tournament during the contest season provided the following criteria are met: - 1.
+A completed waiver application form signed by the principal, coach, student-athlete and parent is forwarded to the IHSAA seven (7) days prior to the event and approved by the commissioner; - Student-athlete may not miss a school contest or an Association sponsored-tournament for which he-she is eligible.
+(It is the philosophy of the Association that student-athletes owe loyalty to their schools and teams.) - 3.
+Student-athlete and parent agree to not accept, directly or indirectly, any awards, gifts, trips, merchandise, etc. which would violate IHSAA Rule 5 (Amateurism) or Rule 6 (Awards, Prizes, Gifts). - 4.
+Arrangements to complete academic lessons, assignments, tests, etc., are made in advance.

 III.
-COACHING
+Coaching